NikKowPHP/social-brain/chapters/chapter-14.md

 Offer tiny, specific rewards.
 *   **Status Reward:** "That was a really smart way to solve that problem in the code review."
 *   **Certainty Reward:** "Just confirming I got your email.
 I'll have an answer for you this afternoon."
-*   **Empathy Loop:** In a direct message, a 5-second Playback can be a powerful deposit.
+*   **The principle of connection:** In a direct message, a 5-second Playback can be a powerful deposit.
 "Tough meeting?" or "Looks like that's a frustrating bug."
 This sends a tiny signal that says, "I see you."

 **4. The "Asynchronous Conflict Protocol" (The 3-Reply Rule)** If a topic requires more than three back-and-forth replies to resolve, it has become too complex or too emotionally charged for text.
 It must be moved to a higher-bandwidth medium.